learn-co-curriculum/phrg-iterators-and-abstraction-ruby/README.md

 Don't worry if you're not fully grasping `each`.
 We'll cover this more in depth in subsequent lessons.

+## Does this need an update?
+Please open a [GitHub issue](https://github.com/learn-co-curriculum/phrg-iterators-and-abstraction-ruby/issues) or [pull-request](https://github.com/learn-co-curriculum/phrg-iterators-and-abstraction-ruby/pulls).
+Provide a detailed description that explains the issue you have found or the change you are proposing.
+Then "@" mention your instructor on the issue or pull-request, and send them a link via Connect.

 <p data-visibility='hidden'>PHRG Enumeration and Iteration</p>